tashaay/SpE_Identification_Notebooks/Nc_Files/.ipynb_checkpoints/README-checkpoint.md

 **spectral_files**
 - Symbolic link, points to -> /localhome/sestay/spectral_files
 - Output from *'Solar Irradiance.ipynb'* notebook : generating NC files for new SpE SMin and SMax runs
-- Also contains solar files that were used in Wuhu's WACCM run(s?) used to produce the above
+- Also contains solar files that were used in Wuhu's WACCM run used to produce the above